 If there’s one thing I’ve learned on my journey of self-growth, it’s that whenever a concept or idea seems murky or I want to avoid it, that’s usually the thing I need to pay the most attention to.
 So, I dove in head first and after a year of research, I think I’m finally getting it…

-Boundaries are guidelines that people create to establish how others are to behave around them.
+Boundaries are guidelines that people create to establish how you wish to interact with others and what kind of behaviors you will accept from others.
 For example; what kind of language, physical contact, or personal information you are comfortable sharing with another person.
 This kind of healthy boundary setting can ensure that your relationships are mutually respectful, appropriate, and caring.

 But then I came across some other stuff that really pulled at my heart and made me sit up and take notice: